-ESE 360 Network Security (3)
+ESE 360: Network Security Engineering (3)

 An introduction to computer network and telecommunication network security engineering.
 Special emphasis on building security into hardware and hardware working with software.
 Topics include encryption, public key cryptography, authentication, intrusion detection, digital rights management, firewalls, trusted computing, encrypted computing, intruders and viruses.
+Not for credit in addition to CSE 408.
 Spring

-Pre or corequisite: ESE/CSE 346 or CSE/ISE 310
+Pre- or corequisite: ESE 346 or CSE/ISE 310

-ESE 366 Design using Programmable Mixed-Signal Systems-on-Chip (4)
+ESE 366: Design using Programmable Mixed-Signal Systems-on-Chip (4)

 This course focuses on development of mixed-signal embedded applications that utilize systems on chip (SoC) technology.
-The course discusses design issues, such as (i) implementing functionality, (ii) realizing new interfacing capabilities, and (iii) improving performance through programming the embedded microcontroller and customizing the reconfigurable analog and digital hardware of SoC.
+The course discusses design issues such as: implementation of functionality; realizing new interfacing capabilities; and improving performance through programming the embedded microcontroller and customizing the reconfigurable analog and digital hardware of SoC.
 Fall

-Prerequisite: ESE 372, ESE 280 and ESE 224 or CSE 230
+Prerequisites: ESE 280 and ESE 273; ESE 224 or CSE 230